~200-slide MS PowerPoint 2000

 Then use the contact list to make a map of the room, so you'll know who is sitting where.
 This is so you can take notes as to who asked good questions, who was annoying, and who may make the best prospects (who has money).

 Then perform the investment seminar.

-If you have stage-fright, then obviously you'll need to rehearse or do whatever it takes to get rid of that before you invest the big bucks!
-Some keep their family and/or coworkers as a captive audience to work out these bugs.
+If you have stage-fright, then obviously you'll need to rehearse or do whatever it takes to get rid of that before you invest the big bucks.
+New financial advisers keep their family and/or coworkers as a captive audience to work out these bugs.

 Schedule enough time for questions and answers at the end.
 If you can answer investment portfolio management questions well, then this will be the most profitable part of the whole investing seminar.

-The day after the end of the last session, send a "thank you for coming letter" to attendees that look like good potential clients.
+The day after the end of the last session, send a "thank you for coming letter" (and/or e-mail) to attendees that look like good potential clients.
 You'll know because of the questions they asked, talking with them before, during breaks, at the closing Q&A, and when it's over.
 Of course, the retirement fact finder will be the main tool for determining this, as explained below.

 The point here is if you just start calling everyone with a phone number, they're going to whine to HR, which will just get you fired.
 But when you're dealing with the mass public, then it's the wild wild west, so call call call.

 So as you can see, this is all a probability numbers game.
-Your success ratio will depend on two things - how well you did all of your jobs, and the level of fear and/or optimism about the local economy and general market and investing conditions.
+Your success ratio will depend on two things - how well you performed all of your jobs, and the generic level of fear / greed / pessimism / optimism about the local economy and general market, geo-political, and investing conditions.

-Again, this is just a money tool.
+Again, this seminar system is just a money tool.
 How well it works for you depends on how good you are at putting all of the pieces together to make it all one seem-less show.